adamryoung/nonogram_solver/README.md

 3. Open the terminal and navigate to the directory where nonogram_solver.py and gram1.txt are located.
 4. Type "python nanogram_solver.py [optional-alternate-nanogram-filename-argument]"
    - This will run and solve the nanogram in gram1.txt by default or from the file specified in the optional command line argument.
+   - The solved (or partially solved) nanogram will open in a separate pygame window

 Nonogram File Format (from gram1.txt)
 The counters for the columns are specified in the first line, and the second line specifies the counters for the rows of the nanogram.